truecharts/website/docs/manual/helm/common/index.md

 ## `operator`

-Contains specific settings for helm charts containing or using operators
+Contains specific settings for helm charts containing or using system

 |            |            |
 | ---------- | ---------- |